SJLXsjlx/NWPU_QMUL/README.md

 # NWPU_QMUL
-A Summary of Programs Created During the Academic Learning
+A Summary of Programs Created During the Academic Learning in NWPU_QMUL